Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Background

 While it is difficult to quantify the security, we believe that LTH provides strong security and deployment benefits over high-performance TEEs.
-As a reference, the survey of vulnerabilities of SGX and countermeasures \cite{fei2021security} provides a good overview of the vulnerabilities in high-performance TEEs.
-Most vulnerability categories (address translation, CPU cache, DRAM, branch prediction, rowhammer) in the survey do not apply to LTH due to the following reasons\de{ that \LTH has}:
+For example, the previous survey~\cite{fei2021security} provides an overview of the vulnerabilities in Intel SGX (high-performance TEE) and countermeasures.
+Most vulnerability categories (address translation, CPU cache, DRAM, branch prediction, rowhammer) in the survey do not apply to LTH due to the following reasons\de{ that \LTH has}.
+Here, we provide a more detailed discussion of the security of \LTH and list some {\it attacks that \LTH is more robust to}.

 {\bf Physical isolation}: \LTH is dedicated to a small set of security tasks, and physically separate from main processing cores with potentially malicious software. \LTH tightly controls its software using secure booting and typically does not allow user software.
-Because hardware is not shared with potential attack software, there is much less concern for timing-channel attacks, which represent a main challenge in today’s TEEs.
+Because hardware is not shared with potential attack software, there is much less concern for {\it timing-channel attacks} - a major challenge in today's TEEs.

 {\bf Smaller TCB/attack surface, lower complexity}: LTH uses a simple (in-order) processor with limited interfaces/commands for a small set of security tasks.
 Both hardware and software are much smaller and simpler compared to the main processors.
-Because there is no speculation or out-of-order execution, transient-execution attacks such as Meltdown/Spectre are not a concern for LTH.
-LTH does not have external memory (DRAM), and is not exposed to attacks on external memory such as DRAM probing and rowhammer attacks.
+For example, the dedicated security processors usually occupy less than $1mm^2$ of the silicon area.
+On the other hand, a high-performance CPU takes hundreds of $mm^2$ and contains millions of lines of code (LoCs) \cite{lee2020keystone}, and is shared with many software components.
+Because there is no speculation or out-of-order execution, {\it transient-execution attacks} such as {\it Meltdown/Spectre} that can run commands or read memory without permission are not a concern for LTH.
+LTH does not have external memory (DRAM), and is not exposed to {\it attacks on external memory} such as {\it DRAM probing and rowhammer attacks}.

-{\bf Side-channel protection}: \LTH such as smartcards, TPM, etc. are usually equipped with dedicated crypto engines and countermeasures (e.g., tamper-resistant circuits \cite{sparks2007security} for TPM, randomized block design \cite{moein2017hardware} for smart cards) against physical side channels such as power side channels, while also having no off-chip memory to protect.
-In that sense, LTH is more robust against physical attacks.
+{\bf Side-channel protection}: \LTH such as smartcards, TPM, and others are usually equipped with dedicated crypto engines and countermeasures (e.g., tamper-resistant circuits \cite{sparks2007security} for TPM, randomized block design \cite{moein2017hardware} for smart cards, etc.) against physical side channels such as {\it power side channels}, and without off-chip memory.
+In that sense, \LTH is more robust against {\it physical attacks}.